apostrophecms/docs/docs/guide/localization/static.md

 Namespacing can be useful if you are building your own modules with hard-coded strings that you intend to publish.
 When that module is installed in a project later it would be less likely that the project will change them accidentally.

 To use a l10n namespace, first choose a namespace name.
 Let's say it's `ourTeam`.
-Then create an `i18n/ourTeam` subdirectory inside your module, and populate it with `.json` files.
+Create an `i18n/ourTeam` subdirectory inside your module, and populate it with `.json` files.

 ::: warning
-Although you can set the `i18n.ns` option of the module instead to determine the namespace for `.json` files placed directly in `i18n/`, we do not recommend this legacy approach because it can break localization of text inherited from another module.
-Use the subdirectories.
+Although you can set the `i18n.ns` option of the module instead to define the namespace for `.json` files placed directly in `i18n/`, we do not recommend this legacy approach because it can break localization of text inherited from another module.
+Use namespace subdirectories instead.
 :::

 <AposCodeBlock>